beveradb/ecs-digital-interview-test/NOTES.md

 well-formatted debug log entries on demand.
 As such, I added the click_log library, configured it and added my own custom formatter method to add timestamps to each line.

+##### Finding SQL scripts to execute
+To find the SQL scripts in the provided directory, we use a combination of standard library methods to iterate through all files ending with the expected ".sql" suffix and apply a regex pattern to extract the sequence number from the start of the filename (regardless of what character is after the number - we just match all numbers at the start of the string).
+We then cast the sequence number to an integer value to make any leading zeros irrelevant, and sort the list of SQL scripts by the sequence number to ensure they are processed in the correct order.